 SP - SEA

-Yusei Kikuchi took the loss on Friday when he allowed four runs on six hits with five strikeouts and one walk across six innings in the Mariners 4-3 loss to the Diamondbacks.
+Yusei Kikuchi took the no-decision on Friday against Oakland, allowing three runs on six hits over six innings with 12 strikeouts and one walk.

 After two quick shutout innings, Kikuchi allowed solo home runs each of the next two innings before allowing a two-out RBI double that tied the game at 3-3 in the fifth inning.
 Despite a few poor pitches, Kikuchi's velocity was up all night.
 He was able to record a quality start after back-to-back poor performances prior to Friday night.

 Yusei Kikuchi took the loss Saturday against the Angels, allowing seven runs on nine hits over five innings with seven strikeouts and one walk.